getkeops/keops/doc/python/installation.rst

   Libnvrtc Path:  /opt/cuda/lib64/libnvrtc.so.13
   Libcudart Path: /opt/cuda/lib64/libcudart.so.13

-The following commands force KeOps to use the NVIDIA PyPI packages installed in the active Python virtual environment:
+Now, forcing KeOps to use the NVIDIA PyPI packages installed in the active Python virtual environment may be done by running:

 .. prompt:: bash $
   python -m venv keops_venv_cuda_pip